How to nail your show me tell me driving test questions.

 Give the windscreen a squirt with the washer and then briefly turn on the wipers.

-Show me how you would set the demister controls to clear all windows (including the rear screen) effectively.
+6. When it’s safe, show me how you would set the demister controls to clear the front windscreen.

-Adjust the heating controls to clear the windscreen and windows.
-Reposition the air direction as necessary, set controls to demist (normally a picture of a windscreen with squiggly lines on it), turn up the temperature and hit the rear demist button.
+Adjust the heating controls to clear the windscreen.
+Reposition the air direction as necessary, set controls to demist (normally a picture of a windscreen with squiggly lines on it) and turn up the temperature.

-Explain how you would gently test your brakes as your set off.
-They should not feel squishy or loose and the vehicle should not veer to one side when braking.
+Explain how you would gently test your brakes as you set off.
+They should not feel squishy or loose and the vehicle should not pull to one side.

 Explain how you would consult the manufacturer’s guide and use a reliable pressure gauge while the tyres are cold.
 Remember to mention refitting the tyre valve caps and ensuring that your spare tyre is present and also at the correct pressure.

 3. Tell me how to ensure that your head restraint is correctly positioned to give you maximum protection in the event of a crash.

 The head restraint should be adjusted so the rigid part of the head restraint is at least as high as the eye or top of the ears, and as close to the back of the head as is comfortable.